-If the UTM application has a user-written sign-on dialog (SIGNON event service, see page 177), then this dialog is also run when transport system applications sign on.
+If the UTM application has a user-written sign-on dialog (SIGNON event service, see "System access control (identification and authentication)"), then this dialog is also run when transport system applications (except HTTP-clients) sign on.
 This sign-on dialog can be used, for example, to assign the transport system application a real user ID for subsequent processing.

-Transport system applications can use the "multi-signon" function, i.e. several transport system applications can sign on under the same real UTM user ID at the same time.
+Transport system applications can use the "multi-signon" function, i.e. several transport system applications can sign on under the same real UTM user ID at the same time, but only if the service restart functionality is not used for this user ID.